acmestack/gcr-images/.github/ISSUE_TEMPLATE/new_image_request.md

 > image push policy:
 >
 > - (default)skip: If the image already exists skip it, otherwise push it.
-> - override: image exist but override it.
+> - override: the image already exists but override it.

 ## new image